Ok so I never thought I would write a blog on Boobs but here it is.

-2) Having just come back from Phuket, and walking along the main Patong beach, I did notice some poor ladies are unable to afford both parts of a Bikini and so clearly they only purchased the bottom part of what I think is a fairly essential partnership of both top and bottom of the bikini set.
+2) Having just come back from Phuket, and walking along the main Patong beach, I did notice some poor ladies were unable to afford both parts of a Bikini and so clearly they only purchased the bottom part of what I think is a fairly essential partnership of both top and bottom of the bikini set.
 I also felt sad for most of the other women on the beach who clearly aren’t quite as poor as the women who can’t afford a top, but are still poor enough that the bikini top that they did purchase wasn’t quite big enough for them.
 Bikini top material is clearly very expensive and so females just purchase the little they can afford.
 Damm you poverty.

 But I looked around for outrage at the boobs that were on display and no one was saying a word.